 Important Program Changes as of April 1, 2018

-The following changes to this program will come into effect as of April 1, 2018.
+The following changes to this program came into effect as of April 1, 2018.
 Please review these changes so that you can incorporate them into your technology planning.
 These changes allow Microsoft and TechSoup Canada to continue to provide nonprofits with the technology they need to achieve their missions.

-- Eligible organizations will no longer be limited to requesting donated products from a maximum of 10 title groups during their two-year cycle.
-Instead, organizations will be able to simply request up to 50 of each donated product and up to 5 donated server products that don't use core-based licensing per two-year cycle.
+- Eligible organizations are no longer limited to requesting donated products from a maximum of 10 title groups during their two-year cycle.
+Instead, organizations may simply request up to 50 of each donated product and up to 5 donated server products that don't use core-based licensing per two-year cycle.

-- The most popular on-premises software products from Microsoft will still be available as donated products to eligible nonprofits and libraries.
+- The most popular on-premises software products from Microsoft are still available as donated products to eligible nonprofits and libraries.

-- Request limits for donated products will still be reset every two years.
+- Request limits for donated products still reset every two years.

-- All other program rules, eligibility, and restrictions will remain the same.
+- All other program rules, eligibility, and restrictions remain the same.

 - Organizations receive an allotment of Microsoft software donations that is reset every two years.
 An organization's two-year cycle begins with its first donation request.
 After two years, a new cycle begins, and a new allotment is available.

 - During its two-year cycle, an organization can request:

 - Up to 50 of each desktop or license-only (like a CAL) product

 - Up to 25 of each server product that uses core-based licensing.